HiT-T/Web-Carbon-Trigger/README.md

 To use this extension, you need an API key from [CO2 Signal](https://www.co2signal.com/).
 Sign up for an account and retrieve your key from their developer portal.

 ## License
-This project is open-source and available under the MIT License[License].
+This project is open-source and available under the MIT [License](License).